Disc Golf Turn vs. Fade

 Examples of Disc Golf Turn vs. Fade

-We will now look at two discs to illustrate this idea, as examples always help to better understanding.
+A couple real-world examples will really help you understand the concept better.
 We’ll look at the Viking Discs Fenrir and the Divergent Discs Leviathan.
-These two discs will give us an overstable example and an understable example.
 The Fenrir is a good overstable example, while the Leviathan is a good understable example.

 Overstable: Low Turn, High Fade

 Viking Discs Fenrir is available in three plastics: Armor, Storm, and Ground.
-This is an overstable distance driver that is quite suitable to a large range of arm speeds.
+This is an overstable distance driver that is quite suitable for more experienced players.
 It can handle strong winds and power.
-This is a reliable mold, flies straight with a hard fade at the end in a large variety of weather conditions.
+It will fly straight with a hard fade at the end in a large variety of weather conditions.
 I like the disc as it is comfortable in the hand and it is highly dependable.
 I’ve really enjoyed that I can get some good distance with it.
 That I can put this on a flex line and it will most often come out and finish to the left (RHBH).
 This is a go-to for me when I am facing a headwind, or I need an assured disc that will come back to the left.

 Understable: High Turn, Low Fade